eduvpn/documentation/MULTI.md

 This makes everything work again for connecting over IPv4.

+**NOTE**: there is an issue with `sniproxy` at system startup.
+It will not be able to bind to the IPv6 address(es), after boot `sniproxy` needs to be manually (re)started...
+Not sure what is going on there exactly.
+Probably it is started too early.

 ## IPv6

 If you also want to allow connecting to the VPN service over IPv6, additional